• 0824 305520/44

 • This system allows etching of different materials with different compositions, from metals to dielectrics

 The femtosecond laser system, a proper laser laboratory on an optical table, is a versatile system that allows ablation of glass, metals and polymers, and photolithography using the common photoresist.
 Thanks to the four-axis (XYZ and one of rotation R), we can process several types of substrates – from planar surfaces to unconventional surfaces, like optical fiber tip – with extreme resolution and accuracy avoiding sample damaging.
-Among the various fields of application, some examples are:

 • processing and structural modifications of optical fiber: processing both the tip and the lateral surface of the fiber;